sgubianpm/sdaopt/README.md

-# gensabench
+# PyGenSA

-Benchmarks for python gensa optimization algorithm
+Simmulated Annealing Global optimization algorithm and extensive benchmark

-bench module is for SciPy gensa benchmark. rbench module is for R Statisitcal Software benchmarking
+pybench module is for SciPy gensa benchmark. rbench module is for R Statisitcal Software benchmarking

 Results of the benchmarks are available at: